zoltangy/react-pwa-install/README.md

 ## API

 - `ReactPWAInstallProvider`: Context provider, required.
+For debug purposes, the `enableLogging` property can be used.
 - `useReactPWAInstall`: React hook that provides `pwaInstall`, `supported`, `isInstalled`
 - `supported`: Helper function to decide if the install button should be shown to the user.
 Returns true in 2 cases:
   - the beforeinstallprompt event is supported, and it has fired